Near the end of Pauls third missionary journey, Paul was speaking

 by teaching that which is true, and teaching all of the things that are true.

-That is what he said in verse 27.
+That is what he said in Acts 20V27.
 He said, For I have not shunned to declare unto you all the

 council of God.
 The council